xolphin/xolphin-api-.net/README.md

 # Xolphin API wrapper for C&#35;
 XolphinApiDotNet is a client library targeting .NET 4.5 and above that provides an easy way to interact with the [Xolphin REST API](https://api.xolphin.com/docs/v1#/).

+## About Xolphin
+[Xolphin](https://www.xolphin.nl/) is the largest supplier of [SSL Certificates](https://www.sslcertificaten.nl) and [Digital Signatures](https://www.digitalehandtekeningen.nl) in the Netherlands.
+Xolphin has a professional team providing reliable support and rapid issuance of SSL Certificates at an affordable price from industry leading brands such as Comodo, GeoTrust, GlobalSign, Thawte and Symantec.

 ## Library installation
 There are 2 ways to use XolphinApiDotNet:
 - Install-package XolphinApiDotNet (via Nuget)